ApprenticeAI/frapy/docs/intro/install.rst

 Things that are good to know
 ----------------------------

-Scrapy is written in pure Python and depends on a few key Python packages (among others):
+Frapy is written in pure Python and depends on a few key Python packages (among others):

 * `lxml`_, an efficient XML and HTML parser
 * `parsel`_, an HTML/XML data extraction library written on top of lxml,